Title 1, Large district, Urban, 9-12

 Additionally, students are opting to leave public schools for independent, religious affiliated, and private virtual schools.
 In short, the public school experiences portrayed in movies and television are nothing like the current realities.

-So, how should public schools respond to the current crisis that is splintering the student learning experience?
+So, how should public schools respond to the current crisis splintering the student learning experience?
 Well, the comment mentioned earlier by my colleague has been revisited by me every day.
 The amount of time thinking about this has generated a few ideas below that need to be at the forefront of your approach to working with schools.

 Take a look at your communication practice with particular attention to these three aspects.